Alcidespb24/RAG/output.md

 35

-HIPAA Administrative Simplification Regulation Text
+# HIPAA Administrative Simplification Regulation Text

-# § 160.551  Stay of penalty.
+# March 2013

-(a) The ALJ may grant a respondent's request for stay of any penalty pending the time as the ALJ rules upon the request.
+time as the ALJ rules upon the request.

 (b) The ALJ may not grant a respondent's request for stay of any penalty unless the respondent posts a bond or provides other adequate security.